reminix-ai/runtime-python/packages/runtime/README.md

 The open source runtime for serving AI agents via REST APIs.
 Part of [Reminix](https://reminix.com) — the developer platform for AI agents.

 Core runtime package for serving AI agents and tools via REST APIs.
-Provides the `@agent` and `@tool` decorators for building and serving AI agents.
+Provides the `@agent` and `@tool` decorators, agent templates (prompt, chat, task, rag, thread), and types `Message` and `ToolCall` for OpenAI-style conversations.

 Built on [FastAPI](https://fastapi.tiangolo.com) with full async support.